eamid/trimap/README.rst

 ======

-TriMap is a dimensionality reduction method that uses triplet constraints to form a low dimensional embedding of a set of points.
+TriMap is a dimensionality reduction method that uses triplet constraints to form a low-dimensional embedding of a set of points.
 The triplet constraints are of the form "point *i* is closer to point *j* than point *k*".
 The triplets are sampled from the high-dimensional representation of the points and a weighting scheme is used to reflect the importance of each triplet.

-TriMap provides a much better global view of the data than the other dimensionality reduction methods such t-SNE, LargeVis, and UMAP.
+TriMap provides a significantly better global view of the data than the other dimensionality reduction methods such t-SNE, LargeVis, and UMAP.
 The global structure includes relative distances of the clusters, multiple scales in the data, and the existence of possible outliers.
+We define a global score to quantify the quality of an embedding in reflecting the global structure of the data.

 The following implementation is in Python.
+Further details and more experimental results are available in the `paper <https://arxiv.org/abs/1910.00204>`_.

 -----------------
 How to use TriMap